 By Jana Schiowitz Posted December 20, 2011, 1:20 PM EST

-To preview the Dragon Tattoo Collection by Trish Summerville, H&M, the costume designer for the new film, The Girl With the Dragon Tattoo, set up a three-day pop-up shop in the meatpacking district a week before the long-awaited film makes its debut in theaters.
+NEW YORK To preview the Dragon Tattoo Collection by Trish Summerville, H&M, the costume designer for the new film, The Girl With the Dragon Tattoo, set up a three-day pop-up shop in the meatpacking district a week before the long-awaited film makes its debut in theaters.
 The store drew more attention than expected, so H&M expanded the preview to five days, from December 14 to 18.
 “The purpose of the pop-up shop was to celebrate the launch of the collection with a unique shopping experience that captured the dark, urban and industrial feel that defines both the movie and the film’s anti-heroine, Lisbeth Salander,” said H&M spokeswoman Nicole Christie.

 Held in an empty space with exposed brick, the pop-up comprised a retail section, coffee shop, and cyber cafe.
 The venue referenced gritty and urban elements noted in the Stieg Larsson book, including chains and worn-down building facades.
 As guests shopped, they had the opportunity to take pictures in a photo booth, watch extended film trailers projected on walls, and take part in a faux computer-hacking program in the cyber cafe.